steadicat/attardi.org/gatsby/src/articles/pytorch-and-coreml.md

         )
 ```

 All the layers use the popular <a title="Wikipedia" href="https://en.wikipedia.org/wiki/Rectifier_(neural_networks)">ReLU</a> activation function, except the last one which uses a <a title="Wikipedia" href="https://en.wikipedia.org/wiki/Sigmoid_function">sigmoid</a>.
-That’s so the output values get squashed into the 0–1 range, so they fall somewhere between the outputs I’m providing (series of ones and zeros).
+That’s so the output values get squashed into the 0–1 range, so they fall somewhere between the ones and zeros I’m providing as target values.
 Conveniently, numbers in this range can be interpreted as probabilities, which is why the sigmoid activation function is popular in the final layer of neural networks designed for classification tasks.

 The next step is to define a `forward()` method, which will actually be called on each batch of your data during training: